Psychotherapy & Counselling

 How I work

-I aim to foster a collaborative and respectful therapeutic relationship with my clients that facilitates thoughtful exploration of sensitive personal issues over time.
+My aim is to foster a collaborative and respectful therapeutic relationship that facilitates thoughtful exploration of personal issues over time.

-I aim to listen attentively and communicate mindfully to enable reflection on the challenges, experiences and other thoughts and feelings that led the individual to my practice.
+I aim to listen attentively and communicate mindfully to enable reflection on the difficulties, challenges and other thoughts and feelings that led the individual to my practice.

 Sessions

-If you wish to increase the frequency of sessions during therapy, we can discuss this option, though suitable availability cannot be guaranteed.
+If you wish to increase the frequency during your therapy, we can discuss this option, though suitable availability cannot be guaranteed.

 Fees